Tax & Assessment

 Education Property Tax Credit

-Whether you own or rent your home, you could be eligible to save up to $350 with the Manitoba government’s Education Property Tax Credit (EPTC).
-The credit is provided by the province of Manitoba to help cover the school taxes you pay, or a portion of your rent either directly on your municipal property tax statement or through your income tax return.
+If you own your home and pay property taxes, you could be eligible to save up to $350.00 for the 2024 tax year with the Manitoba government’s Education Property Tax Credit (EPTC).
+The credit helps to cover the school taxes you pay, either directly on your municipal property tax statement or through your income tax return.
+Seniors may be eligible for additional savings.

-If you own your home and pay property taxes, you can save up to $350 off your property taxes with the EPTC.
-The process that allows new or first time homeowners who are eligible to apply the basic $350 Education Property Tax Credit on the property tax statement for their principal residence is being streamlined, reducing costs for Manitobans and the province.
+The process that allows new or first time homeowners who are eligible to apply the basic $350.00 Education Property Tax Credit on the property tax statement for their principal residence has been streamlined, reducing costs for Manitobans and the province.
 Instead of applying to Manitoba Finance during a limited period of the year, homeowners will be able to self-assess and notify their municipal office at any time throughout the year.

 • Homeowners who notify their municipality before the printing of the municipal property tax statement for the year will have the credit applied starting in that year.